 This, Unfortunately, Is Not A Euphemism.

-No, alas, as Pineapple and I found ourselves toiling up the great hill that is Highcock Knob, and then going down hill before continuing on up for seemingly forever, we were immersed in sweat and none of it was a joke.
-There was no one popping out to tell us “HAH!
+No, alas, as I found myself toiling up the great hill that is Highcock Knob, and then going down hill before continuing on up for seemingly forever, I was immersed in sweat and none of it was a joke.
+There was no one popping out to tell me “HAH!
 Hey!
 Good job guys alright now come with me in this car and we’ll go get endless hamburgers.”

 What’s Hiking Up A False Summit Like?